peter88213/nvhelp-de/source/export_menu.rst

-With **Exportieren >  Kurzzusammenfassung (nur Exportieren)**, you can create a text document containing a brief synopsis with part, chapter, and sections titles only.
+With **Exportieren >  Kurzzusammenfassung (nur Exportieren)**, you can create a text document containing a brief synopsis with part, chapter, and sections Titels only.
-Datei name suffix is ``_brf_synopsis``.
+Der Dateinamenszusatz lautet ``_brf_synopsis``.

 -  Only “normal” chapters and sections are exported.
 Kapitels and sections marked “unused” are not exported.
--  Teil titles appear as first level heading.
+-  Teil Titels appear as first level heading.
--  Kapitel titles appear as second level heading.
+-  Kapitel Titels appear as second level heading.
 -  Abschnittstitels appear as plain paragraphs.